red15/insights-client-role/README.md

 Role Variables
 --------------

+The following variables can be passed in directly with the playbook invocation or placed in a configuration yaml file.
+See the section 'Example Playbook' for information on various ways to use these variables.

 * insights_display_name: (optional)

     Sets or resets the Display Name/System Name within Insights.
 Insights needs an easily identifiable